prometheus/docs/content/docs/operating/storage.md

 LevelDB is essentially dealing with data on disk and relies on the disk caches of the operating system for optimal performance.
-However, it maintains in-memory caches, whose size you can configure for each index via the flags `storage.local.index-cache-size.fingerprint-to-metric`, `storage.local.index-cache-size.fingerprint-to-timerange`, `storage.local.index-cache-size.label-name-to-label-values`, and `storage.local.index-cache-size.label-pair-to-fingerprints`.
+However, it maintains in-memory caches, whose size you can configure for each index via the following flags:

+* `storage.local.index-cache-size.fingerprint-to-metric`
+* `storage.local.index-cache-size.fingerprint-to-timerange`
+* `storage.local.index-cache-size.label-name-to-label-values`
+* `storage.local.index-cache-size.label-pair-to-fingerprints`

 ## Disk usage